jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 ## React's Context API

 Enter the [Context API](https://reactjs.org/docs/context.html), a new addition to the React library in version 16.3.
-The API allows a component to pass data down to any of its children, whether they be direct or indirect.
+The API allows a component to pass data down to any of its children, whether they are direct or indirect.
 The official React docs give a great description of what Context is meant for:

 > Context is designed to share data that can be considered “global” for a tree of React components

-If you aren't familiar with the Context API, there are a slew of great tutorials on the Interwebs.
-The [offical docs](https://reactjs.org/docs/context.html#api) are, in my opinion, the most helpful.
+There are a slew of great tutorials on this topic, but the [offical docs](https://reactjs.org/docs/context.html#api) are, in my opinion, the most helpful.
 I recommend pausing here and brushing up on the concept before moving forward.

 ## Getting Started

 I've created a [starter template](https://codesandbox.io/s/zz95n04wx4) on CodeSandbox.
 It starts exactly where we left off in the [last post](https://www.jakewiesler.com/blog/compound-component-basics/), with a working implementation of a basic compound component named `Chat`.
-If you haven't read that post it may be helpful to do so in order to gain some _context_ 😂😂.
+If you haven't read that post it may be helpful to do so in order to gain some _context_.

+😂

 ### What we have so far

-You'll notice in `src/index.js` that the `Chat` component is being rendered with three children components.
-They are sub-components declared via the dot notation-like syntax:
+In `src/index.js` the `Chat` component is being rendered with three children components.
+Together they make up a single compound component.

 ```
 // src/index.js